ServiceNowEvents/GuidebookTemplate/README.md

 # Guidebook Formatting Basics
-## Lab Goal
+## Goal
 Explain the purpose and objective of each section in this area.
 Break labs into groups of related activities and steps.

 Examples:
-* Lab 1 – Create Tables,
+* Create Tables
-* Lab 2 – Create Access Request Fields
+* Create Access Request Fields
-* Lab 3 – Create Entitlement Fields
+* Create Entitlement Fields

-Use Heading 1/H1 _only_ for lab titles.
+Use Heading 1/H1 _only_ for section titles.
 All content under H1 will render as a single page when digital guidebooks are published.

-## Lab Sections
+## Sections
-The Heading 2/H2 marker will be used to generate the navigation/table of contents within each lab module.
+The Heading 2/H2 marker will be used to generate the navigation/table of contents within each section.

 # Markdown Tips & Tricks
 ## General Formatting Guide